ying-tang/help-documentation/_neutron/isolatetwoprojectnetworksconnectedtoonesharedrouter.md

 plus: add routing for the subnet pool X.Y.0.0/16 on external firewalls => *must be done by IBM Staff*
 {% endhighlight %}

-After you've done these steps, new projects can be created in the **customer-admin** project:
+After you've done these steps, new projects can be created in the **customer-admin** project, as follows:

 {% highlight bash %}
 openstack project create --description New_Project_${PROJECT} ${PROJECT}